Updated June 2020 to reflect updates to Adobe since this post was first published in 2017

 Step Four: Verify

 It’s always a good idea to verify you have it right by measuring something on the drawing which has a labeled dimension.
 If you measure it (see Step 5 below) and it is the same as the labeled dimension, then you know you have it right.
-If not, re-check Step 3 above, or trouble shoot at Adobe’s relevant help page here (go to subsection Measure the height, width, or area of objects).
+If not, re-check Step 3 above, or trouble shoot at Adobe’s relevant help page here.

 Step Five: Measure